 What is this screen for?
-The system supports two types of detectors, TSP and Camera.
-TSP is the most common detector type used.
-Vehicle detection using a camera is a newer technology.
-This new technology allows vehicles to be identified and tracked through a drive-thru environment or designated stalls for mobile or curbside pickup.
+The system supports two types of detector technology, TSP and Camera (Video Detection).
+TSP is the standard and most commonly used technology.
+Vehicle detection using a camera is a newer technology that allows vehicles to be identified and tracked through a drive-thru environment or designated stalls for mobile or curbside pickup.
 A store must meet a set of prerequisites to have Video Detection installed.
+Also, for stores using Video Detection, Pull-Forward windows are not currently supported using this technology.
 Please contact HME if you would like to know more about Video Detection or inquire about having it installed at your site.
-Additional Video Detection information can also be found online under ZOOM Nitro (see web link or QR code on back cover).
+Additional Video Detection information can also be found online under ZOOM Nitro (click on the link or scan the QR code on the back cover).